Product Data Sheet

 Wet insulating materials lose much of their R factor performance characteristics, reducing the energy efficiency of the structure.
 W. R. MEADOWS thermal and moisture protection products play a key role in maintaining the structure’s energy efficiency and aiding in the integrity of other structural systems, such as insulation.

-Estimating … When estimating the amount of PMPC required, figure the actual area plus 20% for overlap when using sheets.
-For rolls, figure actual areas, plus 12% for overlap.
+Estimating … When estimating the amount of PMPC required, figure the actual area plus 20% for overlap.

 Cutting … PMPC can be cut with a roofer’s or linoleum knife, using a straight edge.

-Bending … Normally to facilitate bending at a change in plane, such as at corners or footings, a 2″ x 4″ can be used to make the bend.
+Bending … Normally to facilitate bending at a change in plane, such as at corners or footings, a two-by-four can be used to make the bend.
 In cold weather conditions, lightly heat the bending area and make the bend.

 Pointing … Pointing with POINTING MASTIC from W. R. MEADOWS should be done wherever an edge is exposed to prevent water from traveling under a sheet.

 Horizontal Installation (On- or Below-Grade) … By installing PMPC on the ground prior to placing the concrete floor, moisture will be prevented from coming through the floor slab.
-For sub-grade preparation prior to placement of PMPC, please see ACI 302.1R.17.
+For sub-grade preparation prior to placement of PMPC, please see ACI 302.1R-04: Chapter 4, Section 4.1.4 – Base Material.

 Above-Grade … In addition to the horizontal on- or below-grade application, PMPC can be placed on the intermediate structural slab, forming a “sandwich slab” installation.
 As a result, moisture is prevented from filtering downward from mechanical floors dedicated to heating and air conditioning equipment.
 This helps prevent damage to lower floor levels.